 Where can you get loans in the UK?

-There are a variety of different places to get loans from, including:
+There are a variety of different places to get loans.
+UK providers include:

 Internet loan providers